ruth-welti/semifinal-project-4-19/README.md

 # semifinal-project-4-19
-This will contain Python project on lipid annotation.
+This will contain my Python project on lipid annotation.